ibucur/siit_shop_oop/README.md

 {
         "categoryId": 1,
         "active": 1,
-        "categoryName": "the name of added category"
+        "categoryName": "the name of the category"
 }
 ```